ashadba/sdtm_formatter/README.md

 # sdtm_formatter
+Developer: Asha Richardson
+Created:  06/04/2023

 This project is to format Arkana Laboratories clinical trials data files into SDTM format per the sponsor's SDTM specifications.